 They are shorter, have more mass in the head and thus allows for a more stable and consistent swing.
 Combined with the steeper angle of the clubface they are easier to get airborne.

 On the other hand the questions could relate to what exact model is easier to hit.
-All brands make beginner irons, but one stands out to us, and that’s the Cleveland Launcher HB Turbo’s.
+All brands make beginner irons, but one stands out to us, and that’s the Callaway Mavrik’s.
 They are packed with beginner minded features.
 You can read our review of it here.

 Should I Buy New Golf Irons?